Sofia Gruskin: Contribution

-The field of health and human rights is now well recognized, and Sofia Gruskin has been a singular figure continuously at the cutting edge of conceptual and programming advances.
+Gruskin has been a singular figure continuously at the cutting edge of conceptual and programming advances.
 Gruskin said, "We have to recognize that law impacts health and we need to know when law is harming people's lives and when it needs to change."
 She is known for addressing important questions such as, "What should be done to be sure you can access what you need, when you need it, no matter where you are or who you are?
 How do we best ensure health systems are supportive of the health and human rights of all populations?"
 Gruskin's distinct contribution has been in influencing the direction of public health research and action by defining key concepts, developing and testing conceptual and analytical frameworks, and creating policy and programming tools.
 Her efforts have been to define, operationalize, and test what is meant by a "rights-based" approach to health; produce scholarly works to define the conceptual differences between human rights and other frameworks concerned with justice, including ethics and equity; to make clear the distinct contributions human rights offers to health practice including the use of indicators to determine the contribution of human rights to public health effort globally.